mtturner57/2pg-test/README.md

 In order to fully utilize the SFDX-Falcon Template, you should complete the following final customizations inside of your project/repository.
 Once these tasks are complete, you will be ready to download/convert metadata from your packaging org.

 ### Customize SFDX-Falcon directory names
-From the root of your project directory, rename the "my_ns_prefix" directory in sfdx-source so that it matches the namespace prefix of your managed package.
+From the root of your project directory, rename the "Mturner2PG" directory in sfdx-source so that it matches the namespace prefix of your managed package.
 ```
 # Execute this from the root of your project directory
-mv ./sfdx-source/my_ns_prefix ./sfdx-source/your_ns_prefix
+mv ./sfdx-source/Mturner2PG ./sfdx-source/your_ns_prefix
 ```
 ### Customize Salesforce DX project settings
 There are two required edits (and one optional one) you need to make inside your `sfdx-project.json` file.